raman162/the-irie-dev/src/posts/testing-postgres-constraints-with-pgtap.md

 CREATE UNIQUE INDEX bookings_room_date_uq ON public.bookings (date, room_number);
 ```

-Our constraint is actually a [unique index]() that ensures that a there cannot
+Our constraint is actually a [unique index](https://www.postgresql.org/docs/11/indexes-unique.html) that ensures
-be two booking records with the same date and room number.
-If this happens,
+there cannot be two booking records with the same date and room number.
+If this
-postgres will throw the unique validation error
+happens, postgres will throw the unique validation error

 ### Rerun pgTAP Tests